Home Machine Tool Archive Lathes for Sale Shapers, Millers & Grinders for Sale

 Supplied as standard with each miller was an electrical reversing switch, collet draw bar, floor cabinet storage shelf, collet storage and chip tray.
 The overall dimensions were 36 " deep x 40" wide x 70" high.

-The machine was not, however, without its problems, and there are one or two points worth keeping an eye on: the quill down-feed pinion is rather "light" for heavier work and the gears which operate the fine-down feed are also insubstantial - damage to the last gear in the train is not, apparently uncommon.
-On early machines the quill assembly has no return spring - and hence there is nothing to keep it from dropping if the screw that acts as a friction control is allowed to come loose; this is one machine not to use for very heavy-duty drilling with a 6-foot length of tubing slipped over the feed handle ....
+However, despite the advantages outlined, the machine was not without its problems - and there are one or two points worth keeping an eye on: the quill down-feed pinion is rather "light" for heavier work and the gears which operate the fine-down feed are also insubstantial - damage to the last gear in this train is not uncommon.
+On early machines the quill assembly had no return spring - and hence there was nothing to keep it from dropping if the screw that acted as a friction control was allowed to come loose (this is one miller not to use for very heavy-duty drilling with a 6-foot length of tubing slipped over the feed handle).

-The later and improved version of the vertical miller was designated as the Model 8530 and had, amongst other improvements, a heavier knee with a horizontal base, a column made taller by the inclusion of a distance piece and a two-speed hand-feed to the table. .
+The later and improved version of the miller carried the Model Type 8530 and had, amongst other improvements, a heavier knee with a horizontal base, a column made taller by the inclusion of a distance piece and a two-speed hand-feed to the table...

-Clausing Vertical Miller Model 8520 fitted with the optional cast-aluminium belt guard cover
+Original Clausing Vertical Miller Model 8520 fitted with the optional cast-aluminium belt guard

-The quill feed could be operated by a quick-action lever with two-rates of feed, either direct or approximately half speed.
+The quill feed could be operated by a quick-action lever with two-rates of feed - either direct or twice as fine.
 A handwheel was also supplied to assist with more precise positioning of the quill.

 E-MAIL Tony@lathes.co.uk